tna76874/hdhweg-ubuntu/README.md

 ## Installation

 When everything is done, you log into your Ubuntu account and open a terminal (shortcut Ctrl+Alt+T).
 Copy the whole content of the box beneath, paste it into the console and press enter.
 This will download the setup-skript and install all [basic packages](roles/base/tasks/main.yml) including firewall configurations.
-For this setup you must enter again your password in the console - dont be confused that there is not shown anything when typing.
+For this setup you must enter again your password in the console - don't be confused that there is not shown anything when typing.

 ```bash
 wget -O setup.sh https://raw.githubusercontent.com/tna76874/hdhweg-ubuntu/master/setup.sh && chmod +x setup.sh && sudo bash setup.sh && rm setup.sh